 Installation of the banners is the responsibility of the permittee - the City will not do this.
 Banners must be installed according to the City's specifications:

-- Banners must be double backed in Central Business District and Lloyd District
+- Banners must be hung two to a pole (back to back) in Central Business District and Lloyd District

 - Banners must be no larger than 4 feet by 5 feet (see drawing)